Audi e-tron GT review

 Audi e-tron GT: what would you like to read next?

-The new Audi RS e-tron GT is an electric four-door coupe with powerful motors and seats for five people.
-It has been teased in official photos, but we’ve also driven an early prototype car.
+The new Audi e-tron GT is an electric four-door coupe with powerful motors and seats for five people.

-As the future of Audi’s RS models, the RS e-tron makes cars like RS6 and RS7 feel like morse-code machines at a Silicon Valley show.
+As the future of Audi’s RS models, the e-tron GT makes cars like RS6 and RS7 feel like morse-code machines at a Space X Starlink launch.

-Despite the camouflage livery, it’s obvious that the new RS e-tron GT will look very similar to the e-tron GT Concept.
-The prototype car is also designed to cleave the air cleanly, so all the vents are real, and aerodynamic addenda such as the diffuser and flat under-floor actually provide meaningful benefits.
+The new RS e-tron GT is designed to cleave the air cleanly, so all the vents are real, and aerodynamic addenda such as the diffuser and flat under-floor actually provide meaningful benefits.

-Like the Porsche Taycan, the new RS e-tron GT uses two electric motors – one to drive the front wheels and a second to drive the rear wheels.
+Like its sister car, the Porsche Taycan, the new RS e-tron GT uses two electric motors – one to drive the front wheels and a second to drive the rears.

-This combination produces 600hp as standard, but a two-second overboost function ups this to 650hp when you launch the car.
-As a result, it’ll blast from 0-62mph in just 3.5 seconds, although we managed 2.8 seconds on our early drive.
+This combination produces 598hp as standard, but a two-second overboost function ups this to 646hp when you launch the car.
+As a result, we blasted the car from 0-62mph in just 3.0 seconds.
 Perhaps a more relevant acceleration time is the one from 30-70mph, which you tend to use when overtaking or accelerating down a slip road.
-The RS e-tron GT covers in a mind-boggling 2.7 seconds.
+The RS e-tron GT covered it in a mind-boggling 2.7 seconds.

-The Audi RS e-tron GT’s 93kWh battery has slightly less capacity than the Taycan’s 95kWh unit, but still serves up around 250 miles of range.
+The Audi RS e-tron GT’s 93kWh battery has slightly less capacity than the Taycan’s 95kWh unit, but still serves up an official 283 miles of range.
 That’ll be fine for most people, but it’s some way off the 400-mile range you get from a Tesla Model S.

 Despite having huge wheels and rubber-band tyres, the RS e-tron GT is perfectly comfortable in Comfort mode, and even when you switch it into Dynamic it’s still fine.